 - 1).
 The feed mill must meet good manufacturing practices (GMP) for feed production.
-The feed mill must be licensed through the Food and Drug Administration (FDA) if medicated feeds are produced. - 2).
-Diets must be formulated, produced and fed to prevent nutritional deficiencies and to promote optimal health and reproductive performance.
+The feed mill must be licensed through the Food and Drug Administration (FDA) if medicated feeds are produced.
+Verify that the feed mill is registered with FDA and/or has documented GMP's for feed production. - 2).
+Diets must be formulated, produced, and fed to prevent signs of nutritional deficiencies and to promote optimal health and reproductive performance.
 Companies should consider the recommendations of the National Research Council (NRC), as well as other currently available information when formulating diets.
-Formulations should be reviewed by a qualified poultry nutritionist. - 3).
-All feeding and drinking systems must be checked for proper operation on a daily basis. - 4).
+Formulations should be reviewed by a poultry nutritionist. - 3).
+All feeding and drinking systems must be checked for proper operation on a daily basis.

+- The company must have a written water sanitation program to control bacteria and mold in the drinker system. - 4).
 Feed intake and water consumption must be monitored and documented.
 Feeding systems must provide enough feeder space so that all birds can eat simultaneously at scheduled feeding times.
 Signs of inadequate access must be corrected immediately.
 In general, replacement pullets and breeders should not lose weight.
-Body weight profiles should be determined for each particular strain and followed closely to ensure gradual body weight
+Body weight profiles should be determined for each particular strain and followed closely to ensure gradual body weight gains.

-- gains.
 Decisions to modify the rate of weight gain (for production or health related reasons) are acceptable.
 Moderation of feed intake may be used to maintain correct frame size, body composition, and weight gain. - 5).
 Body weight and uniformity (body composition and/or CV of bird weight) must be monitored regularly.
 Gradual body weight gains must be achieved throughout the rearing period in accordance with the company's body weight profile for each strain.
 The company must have a documented plan for assessing bird weight for each flock.
 The plan must include, but is not limited to, a description of the number of birds to be weighed, the frequency of evaluation, the expected age(s) for evaluation, target body weights or body weight profile, etc. Additionally, the plan may include what modifications (ex: feeding changes) may take place after the body weight and uniformity evaluation has been completed. - 6).
 Clean, fresh water is provided in sufficient quantities for normal hydration, health, and productivity.
 Moderated feeding programs may result in over-consumption of water, which can adversely impact welfare.
 Restrictions on excessive water intake, usually by limiting water availability during certain times of the day and with due consideration to environmental conditions, promotes overall welfare and is an acceptable practice.